epascal/wakeup/README.md

 ## 📝 License

+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) with additional non-commercial restrictions.

+**Key points:**
+- ✅ Free for personal and non-commercial use
+- ✅ You can modify and distribute the code
+- ✅ You must share your modifications under the same license
+- ❌ **Commercial use is prohibited** without explicit written permission
+- ❌ Cannot be used in commercial products or services

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for full details.

 ## 📧 Contact